ForomePlatform/anfisa/README.md

 #### Installing without Docker

+1. Ensure that the following packages are installed on your system:
+    * zip
+    * unzip
+    * python3-dev
+    * python3-pip
+    * python3-venv

+   For example, on Ubuntu, the following command can be used:

+       sudo apt update && sudo apt install zip unzip python3-dev python3-pip python3-venv

-1. [Optionally] Create virtual environment (See https://docs.python.org/3/library/venv.html) and activate it.
+2. [Optionally] Create virtual environment (See https://docs.python.org/3/library/venv.html) and activate it.
 We will be installing a lot of dependent packages, make sure you have permission to do it.
 A sample command is:

-`python3 -m venv .anfisa && source .anfisa/bin/activate`
+       python3 -m venv .anfisa && source .anfisa/bin/activate

-2. Make sure you have MongoDB installed.
+4. Make sure you have MongoDB installed.
 If its endpoint is not localhost:27017, after the installation you will need to edit anfisa.json

-3. Make sure that sphinx is installed.
-On Ubuntu the instllation command is:
+5. Make sure that sphinx is installed.
+On Ubuntu the installation command is:

-`sudo apt-get install python3-sphinx`
+       sudo apt-get install python3-sphinx

 4. Run deploy script (will use pip to install requirements):

-`. deploy_local.sh`
+       . deploy_local.sh

 First, the script will ask for an installation directory.
 By default it would install in the same directory